wttech/aet/CONTRIBUTING.md

 ## Changelog
 When changing or fixing some important part of AET, please remember to update [Changelog](https://github.com/Cognifide/aet/blob/master/CHANGELOG.md).
-Your entry should be enlisted in `Unreleased` section.
+Your entry should be enlisted **at the end** of the `Unreleased` section.
 It will be moved to appropriate release notes during release process.
 Please use convention `- [PR-ABC](https://github.com/Cognifide/aet/pull/ABC) - short description of the PR.`.

 ## Tests naming convention